jaredcdavis/shellpool/README.md

 There is reasonably good [test suite](test/) that can be used to help ensure compatibility with your system.

  - **Linux**.
-All tests pass on CCL, SBCL, CMUCL, ABCL, Allegro, and Lispworks.
+All tests should pass on CCL, SBCL, CMUCL, ABCL, Allegro, and Lispworks.
 Note that for Lispworks you may need to run `(bt:start-multiprocessing)` before using Shellpool.

  - **FreeBSD**.
-All tests pass on CCL, SBCL, CMUCL, and ABCL.
+All tests should pass on CCL, SBCL, CMUCL, and ABCL.
 Note that SBCL must be compiled with `--with-sb-thread`.

  - **Windows**.
-All tests pass on 32-bit CCL trunk on a Windows XP system with Cygwin installed and the Cygwin `procps` package installed (for `pgrep`).
+All tests should pass on 32-bit CCL trunk on a Windows XP system with Cygwin installed and the Cygwin `procps` package installed (for `pgrep`).
 (It is likely that there are problems that the test suite does not cover, e.g., interrupting native Windows applications will probably not work well.
 I have not tested other Lisps, msys, etc., but the CCL port may make such a task much easier.)

 Shellpool will not currently work on CLISP or ECL because their `run-program` commands lack `stderr` support, which Shellpool currently depends on being able